param373r/3L3Y3/README.md

 Spelled _Eli_, is a port scanner to scan the network.
 Ranging from individual IP addresses to scanning the whole website for open ports, _eli_ can be pretty efficient at this.
 Feel free to use and modify the tool under MIT License.

 ## About
-__Important__: The main reason for me to create this tool was frustration...That of nmap pings getting blocked everytime I went to test a website.
+The main reason for me to create this tool was frustration...That of nmap pings getting blocked everytime I went to test a website.
 So I thought to create a private tool which instead of sending packets with NMAP signature on them, will send a blank requests to ports which will not get blocked by the server.
 Plus point: This is less suspicious than nmapping the host.

-Below is some more about the tool
+__Important__: _The tool may hault in the middle of processing, while scanning large websites like google and Ctrl + c seems like it might not working,but DO NOT PANIC...
+Just open a new tab window and continue your work there...
+It's because of a recent update I made to the tool which makes ongoing processing work in threads, and wait for the rest of the threads to finish so it can exit neatly_.
+Below are some more features of the tool:

   - It's light-weight, easy to use, compact, can be easily installed in _termux_ awa _Nethunter_.
   - Cleanly Maintained (with colored outputs)